 - Health behaviour change with cancer and chronic pain patients

-Students must work in a setting (either voluntarily or paid) which allows approximately 7 days of clinical work with clients who smoke, drink alcohol or take other drugs.
-Mentoring will be required.
+Students must work in an employment setting (either voluntarily or paid) which allows approximately 7 days of clinical work with clients who report alcohol or other drug use.
 (Please note that this is not a placement and that appropriate work settings also include accident and emergency, ward, community nursing and mental health services.)
 Mentoring will be required for a minimum of 2 meetings across the semester.
 If you are currently unemployed, you will need to meet with your mentor regularly so that you can practise the skills required for this course.

 Online 2 hour(s) per Week for Full Term